stock2shop/website/content/help/dolfin.md

 orders back into Sage Business Cloud Accounting.

 ### Installation
-The installation refers to the actual implementation of the integration where we connect Sage Business Cloud Accounting to Stock2Shop and your sales channel(s), based on the previous data discussion.
+The installation refers to the actual implementation of the integration where we connect Dolfin to Stock2Shop and your sales channel(s), based on the previous data discussion.

 ### Handover and training